mchmarny/dapr-demos/order-cancellation/demo/README.md

 ### 3. Dashboard (updated)

-View the dashboard again at https://view.cloudylabs.dev/ to see the orders
+View the dashboard again at https://viewer.cloudylabs.dev to see the orders

 ### 4. Email

 Show confirmation email delivered after the processed completed

+> Make sure to check junk mail!

 ## 5. Observability